Lexington, Kentucky: History

 Lexington was named in June 1775, in what was then considered Fincastle County, Virginia, 17 years before Kentucky became a state.
 A party of frontiersmen, led by William McConnell, camped on the Middle Fork of Elkhorn Creek (now known as Town Branch and rerouted under Vine Street) at the site of the present-day McConnell Springs.
-Upon hearing of the colonists' victory in the Battles of Lexington and Concord on April 19, 1775, they named the site Lexington.
+There was widespread support among pioneers in the lands across the Appalachian range for the colonists in Massachusetts in their opposition to what was viewed as the arbitrary abuse of authority by the British crown.
+Upon hearing of the opening of armed hostilities between Massachusetts militiamen and British regular infantry in an initial skirmish at Lexington, Massachusetts, on April 19, 1775, and of the deaths of several colonists in that action, the frontiersmen under McConnell decided to name the site "Lexington".
 It was the first of many American places to be named after the Massachusetts town.

 On January 25, 1780, 45 original settlers signed the Lexington Compact, known also as the "Articles of Agreement, made by the inhabitants of the town of Lexington, in the County of Kentucky."
 The settlement at Lexington at this time was also known as Fort Lexington, as it was surrounded by fortifications to protect from potential attacks from British-allied Indians.
 The Articles allocated land by granting "In" lots of 1/2 acre to each share, along with "Out" lots of 5 acres for each share.
 Presumably the "In" lots were for the family dwelling inside the fortifications, while the "Out" lots were to be "cleared" for farming.
 (Corn is the only crop specifically mentioned in the Articles.)
 It is known that several of these original settlers (perhaps many of them) served under General George Rogers Clark in the Illinois campaign (also called the Northwestern campaign) against the British in 1778–79.
 While the ostensible founder of Lexington, William McConnell, is not one of the signees, an Alexander McConnell is.
 Within two years of signing the Agreement, both John and Jacob Wymore were killed by Indians in separate incidents outside the walls of "Fort Lexington".